mat-ruszczycky/practice-react-todo/README.md

 Identify the essential components of the product and analyze their relationships to one another.

 ## UI Mock-up aka Wire-frame
-Similar to using "napkin math" for quantitative factors, a "napkin sketch" can be used to roughly wire-frame an application’s UI, to better visualize overview of the application’s system.
+Similar to using "napkin math" for quantitative factors, a "napkin sketch" can be used to roughly wire-frame an application's UI, to better visualize overview of the application's system.

 ![FPO](./docs/images/fpo.png)

 ## High Level Design / Component Tree (Dependency Graph)
-Depending on the chosen design pattern(s) for the application, using a high-level diagram tailored to traditional patterns such as MVC or MVVM is best.
+Depending on the chosen design pattern(s) for the application, using a high-level diagram tailored to traditional (VanilliaJS) patterns such as MVC or MVVM is best.

-Or, the diagram can take the form of a tree (dependency graph) that illustrates parent-child relationships as well as prop and event actions, making it suitable for component-based architecture.
+Or, the diagram can take the form of a tree (dependency graph) that illustrates parent-child relationships as well as prop and event actions, making it suitable for component-based (React, Svelte, Angular, etc...) architecture.

 It may also be helpful to generate markup for a purposed implementation.